David Lloyd Jones, Lord Lloyd-Jones

 David Lloyd Jones, Lord Lloyd-Jones, PC, FLSW (born 13 January 1952) is a British judge and legal scholar.
 He has served as a Justice of the Supreme Court of the United Kingdom since 2017, and has also served as a member of the Court of Appeal of England and Wales and as a chairman of the Law Commission prior to joining the Supreme Court.

 Early life

-Lloyd Jones was born on 13 January 1952, to William Elwyn Jones and Annie Blodwen Jones (née Lloyd-Jones).
+Lloyd Jones was born on 13 January 1952, in Church Village, near Pontypridd, to William Elwyn Jones and Annie Blodwen Jones (née Lloyd-Jones).
 He was educated at Pontypridd Boys' Grammar School.
-He studied law at Downing College, Cambridge: he graduated with a first class Bachelor of Arts (BA) degree, later promoted to a Master of Arts (MA Cantab) degree, and a first class Bachelor of Laws (LLB) degree (since renamed by Cambridge to the LLM).
+He studied law at Downing College, Cambridge, graduating with a first class Bachelor of Arts (BA) degree, later promoted to a Master of Arts (MA Cantab) degree, and a first class Bachelor of Laws (LLB) degree (since renamed by Cambridge to the LLM).

 Career

 Academic career

 Lloyd Jones was a Fellow of Downing College, Cambridge from 1975 to 1991.
 From 1999 to 2005, he was a visiting professor at City University, London.
 He has written articles that have been published in a number of academic journals specialising in law.